HyagoOliveira/GameDataSystem/README.md

 No code change is necessary.
 You can use the current code to save and delete data.
 Loading is done just locally for now.

+Check the Cloud Save Dashboard from the selected implementation to see the saved files.

 ### File Upload/Download

 You can upload a Game Data file from a given slot to the Cloud.
 The file will be uploaded using Public Access so it can be downloaded later by other user.